Seth0110/dicetester/README.md

 Test the accuracy of a die or pool of dice.

+## How to build

+- Depends on GSL, install with `apt install libgsl-dev` on debian-based systems.
-Set SIDES to the number of sides of the die/dice in question
+- Set SIDES to the number of sides of the die/dice in question.
-Build with `make dt`
+- Build with `make dt`

+## How to use

-Manually roll dice and input the numbers, use pipes to save/reload data:
+Manually roll dice and input the numbers into a file one per line.
-`./dt > output.dat`
+Use pipes to load the data:
 `<input.dat ./dt`

+Randomness is calculated using the Chi Squared test.
+For best results make sure the observed sample size is greater than 5x number of sides.

-# Future improvements
+## Future improvements

-Planned features:
-- Interactive Mode: -i flag to prompt for dice input, otherwise just use stdin/stdout and end at EOF
+Interactive Mode: -i flag to prompt for dice input instead of only using stdin/stdout
-- Chi Squared Test: "Simple" randomness test, defined below

-# Chi Squared Test

-Total samples should be >= degrees of freedom * 5
+Auto-detect range: Maximum and minimum values determine degrees of freedom

-Sum of (O-E)^2/E = Χ^2 where O = Observed value, E = Expected value.
-Then compare Χ^2 result against Chi Squared Distribution for the proper degrees of freedom minus one to get %
-PDF Chi Squared Distribution: f(x) = 2^(1-n/2)*x^(n-1)*e^(-(x^2)/2) / G(n/2)
-Can use CDF to get an exact answer without integrating, or calculate an approximate integral of PDF n -> Degrees of freedom
-  G -> Gamma function G(x) => Included in GNU math.h

-Probability for the probability of the percent calculated and up -> P value
-P < Alpha -> Reject hypothesis (dice are random)
-P >= Alpha -> Do not reject hypothesis (dice still could be not random but looks good via the test) P = (Integral of 0 to P)-1
-Alpha -> Significance level -> Usually .05, can be .01 to .1